 Since 2008, we have worked with a range of partners to plan for a safer Cornelius Pass.
 We’ve talked with the local community and helped with state and federal safety reviews.
 We built one set of safety improvements in 2010, and the state built another set at the Highway 30 interchange in 2013.

 Now it’s time for the next steps.
-In late spring and summer of 2019, we started a larger set of safety improvements which will be completed in summer 2020.
+In the summer of 2019 we started a larger set of safety improvements which will be completed in summer 2020.
 This project paves the way for us to hand the road over to the Oregon Department of Transportation (ODOT), as required by the Oregon Legislature.
 For information on the jurisdictional transfer, visit ODOT's website.

 In 2008, the Federal Highway Administration (FHWA) conducted a safety review of Cornelius Pass Road.
-They issued a number of recommendations to improve the road network, make vehicles safer and change road user behavior.
+They issued a number of recommendations to improve the road network, make travel safer and change road user behavior.